 Although $200 is still quite pricey, the versatility, renowned Instant Pot quality and large 8-quart size are certainly worth the money.

-4. Best air fryer oven combo: Breville Smart Oven Air BOV900BSS
+5. Best air fryer oven combo: Breville Smart Oven BOV900BSS Air Fryer

-Breville has made a multipurpose titan that’s hard to ignore: This combination oven-air fryer is 21.5” wide and 17.5” deep, and it can fit nine slices of bread in a single layer, or even an entire 13” pizza.
+Breville has made a multipurpose titan that’s hard to ignore: This combination oven-air fryer is 21.5 inches wide and 17.5 inches deep, and it can fit nine slices of bread in a single layer, or even an entire 13-inch pizza.
 It’s the perfect air fryer for a big family or the home chef who loves to entertain.
 Although the massive 1-cubic-foot space makes it a bit slow to heat, the 1800W power capacity helps it warm up and maintain heat effectively.
 Breville’s own Element IQ technology and PID Temperature Control help distribute that heat and stabilize temperatures, depending on the mode you set and how much food is inside.

 It has the most preset functions of all the air fryers we’ve seen — a total of 13, including broiling, roasting and dehydrating.
 This product is an oven first, it's a more than capable air fryer due to the six separate heaters controlled by Element IQ (which distributes heat), plus what Breville calls a super convection fan.
 And thanks to its width, it makes the best use of the oven-style advantages: single-layer food distribution to avoid soggy fries trapped in the middle.

-For a regular price of $99 (often found on sale for as low as $59), the Instant Vortex is a reliable and trustworthy air fryer that’s part of Instant Pot’s extensive ecosystem.
-This means there’s access to the Instant Pot phone app and the hundreds of recipes in it.
+For a regular price of just over $100 (often found on sale for as low as $59), the Instant Vortex is a reliable and trustworthy air fryer that’s part of Instant Pot’s extensive ecosystem.
+This means it comes with access to the Instant Pot phone app and its hundreds of recipes.
 The Vortex doesn’t have specific food presets — like a pre-programmed setting to prepare frozen fries by touching one button — but the app's cooking guide can help smooth that transition to air frying.

 The Vortex doesn’t sacrifice size or functionality.
-Normally, cheaper air fryers are small; however, the Vortex’s six quarts are more than enough for a small family or to cook sides (like fries or steamed veggies) for a larger crowd.
-It can even fit a four-pound chicken.
+Normally, cheaper air fryers are small; however, the Vortex’s 6 quarts are more than enough for a small family or to cook sides (like fries or steamed veggies) for a larger crowd.
+It can even fit a 4-pound chicken.
 The basket is square too, which maximizes the space.